mjg123/mjg123.github.io/_posts/2017-11-08-Jax-RS-on-Fn.md

 A framework has already been developed specifically for this purpose.
 An open source project developed by Björn Bilger, [JRestless](https://github.com/bbilger/jrestless) is an impressive tool that allows you to wrap up a Jersey application and deploy it as a serverless function using a variety of different platforms

-JRestless initially targetted running on AWS Lambda but has since added OpenWhisk support, and through [this PR](https://github.com/bbilger/jrestless/pull/43) now can run your JAX-RS apps on the [Fn Project](http://fnproject.io/) which was recently announced at JavaOne  in San Fransisco.
+JRestless initially targeted running on AWS Lambda but has since added OpenWhisk support, and through [this PR](https://github.com/bbilger/jrestless/pull/43) now can run your JAX-RS apps on the [Fn Project](http://fnproject.io/) which was recently announced at JavaOne  in San Fransisco.

 ## To The Code!